koii-network/deterministic-rsa-js/README.md

 # deterministic-rsa-js
 Deterministic RSA using vanilla JavaScript

-Can be used to generate RSA keys based on mnemonic keys
+Can be used to generate RSA keys based on mnemonic keys.
+This functionality is already possible using [node-forge](https://www.npmjs.com/package/node-forge) package however, this project is more than 3 times faster on average making it more suitable for high performance applications or real-time interactive environments.

 ## How it works